DataDog/hiring-engineers/answers.md

 I haven't used mongoDB since college so I was curious to see what has changed so I decided to pick it for this submission.

-For Ubuntu, mongoDb is still not up to date in ubuntu's packege manager so you must manually add its public key to the package manager and add mongoDB to the package managers sources list.
+For Ubuntu, mongoDb is still not up to date in ubuntu's package manager so you must manually add its public key to the package manager and add mongoDB to the package managers sources list.
 All commands I used can be  retrieved [here](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/)

-finally, once mongo is installed, I start the service with the following command:
+Finally, once mongo is installed, I start the service with the following command:

 ```
 sudo service mongod start